R0B0T-0NE/serial-scanner/README.md

 ## Runnimg via GitHub actions

-1. click on Actions
+1. Click on Actions
-2. choose Serial Scanner under Workflows
+2. Choose Serial Scanner under All Workflows
 3. Input the repo name in format owner/repo.
 Start the flow.
 4. Download the report once the scan is complete.